 '''

 public class TV

 {

 // data members

-// define instance variables channel, volumeLevel,

-on

-/ modifier datatype variable name/

 '''

 '''

+// define instance variables channel, volumeLevel, on

 / modifier datatype variable name/

 / modifier datatype variable name/

+/ modifier datatype variable name/

 }

 '''

-In the previous part you have defined a new class with a variable to store the channel, a variable to store the volume level and a variable to store status of the TV on.
-In this part you will use methods to modify the variable on rather than modifying the variable directly.
+In the previous part you have defined a new class with instance variables to store the channel, the volume level and the status of the TV.
+In this part you will use methods to modify the status of the TV (i.e., instance variable on) rather than modifying the instance variable directly.

-Add to the TV class you defined in part 1 two methods for modifying the variables which are turnOn() and turnOff().
-When you want to turn the TV on you call turnOn() (i.e. you set on to true) and turnOff() for turning the TV off (i.e. you set on to false).
+Add to the TV class you defined in part 1 two methods for modifying the instance variable on which are turnOn() and turnOff().
+When you want to turn the TV on you call turnOn() (which will set on to true) and turnOff() for turning the TV off (which will set on to false).